 Pre-commercial procurement is exempted from the WTO Government Procurement Agreement, the EU public procurement directives and the national laws that implement them.
 This is because it concerns the procurement of R&D services where the benefits do not accrue exclusively for the contracting authority.

 Pre-Commercial Procurement Process

 The pre-commercial procurement process consists of three clearly defined phases: concept design, prototype development and field testing (see graphic below).
-In each of these phases significant budgets are available for suppliers to support their work the total budget being up to 5,5 Million Euros.
+In each of these phases significant budgets are available for suppliers to support their work the total budget being up to 5,500,000 Euros.